London vacation part 1

 The Royal Game of Ur from Mesopotamia, one of the oldest board games in human civilization.
 In middle school, we had to create our own board and game pieces as part of a project.
 Hopefully I still have it stashed in my house somewhere since I remember it being a lot of fun to play.

 It was a big disappointment though, and I wouldn’t recommend waiting around and jostling with all the tourists.
-The guards make a big spectacle when they march through the gates into the palace, but then everything takes place behind the locked gates and you can’t see anything unless you’re standing right there.
+The guards make a big spectacle when they march through the gates into the palace, but then everything takes place behind the locked gates and you can’t see anything unless you’re standing right at the gates.
 They do march out again, so perhaps these short marches are enough to satisfy.

 Avenue leading up to Buckingham Palace.
 I have a habit of taking symmetrical photos like this.
 Not too inspired but I like them.